unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 # C# Markup project setup

-In this tutorial you'll learn how to set up an Uno Platform project to use C# Markup to change the Theme.
+In this tutorial, you'll learn how to set up an Uno Platform project to use C# Markup to change the Theme.

-1. For this tutorial we will continue to use the Sample created on the [Custom your own C# Markup - Learn how to use Toolkit](xref:Learn.Tutorials.HowToCustomMarkupProjectToolkit) tutorial and changed on the [Custom your own C# Markup - Learn how to change Visual States and User Controls](xref:Learn.Tutorials.HowToCustomMarkupProjectVisualStates).
+1. For this tutorial we will continue to use the Sample created on the [Custom your own C# Markup - Learn how to use Toolkit](xref:Learn.Tutorials.HowToCustomMarkupProjectToolkit) tutorial and change on the [Custom your own C# Markup - Learn how to change Visual States and User Controls](xref:Learn.Tutorials.HowToCustomMarkupProjectVisualStates).

 # Themes Overview